cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-VS-VCPKG.md

 # Compilation guide for Windows (using Visual Studio and vcpkg)

-This guide contains steps required to allow compilation of Cataclysm-DDA on Windows using Visual Studio and vcpkg.
+This guide contains steps required to allow compilation of Cataclysm-BN on Windows using Visual Studio and vcpkg.

 Steps from current guide were tested on Windows 10 (64 bit), Visual Studio 2019 (64 bit) and vcpkg, but should as well work with slight modifications for other versions of Windows and Visual Studio.